|

 Name: refers to habitat near the town of Sinkat in the Sudan.

-This small stemless, clumping Aloe has 6 in long lanceolate leaves with spotted upper surfaces and small, well-spaced, red marginal teeth.
+This small stemless, clumping Aloe has 6 in long lanceolate succulent leaves with spotted upper surfaces and small, well-spaced, red marginal teeth.
 The inflorescence, produced in the Winter, is a capitate cluster of yellow to dark red tubular flowers with exserted stamens.

 Native to mountains of the Sudan, growing at around 3000 ft above sea level.
 Has been used to make hybrids.